Vissel Kobe: Rakuten years and first successes (2015–present)

+Takayuki Yoshida rbecomes manager, back-to-back league titles (2022–2025)

+On 29 June 2022, Spanish manager Miguel Ángel Lotina was sacked by the club which then saw former player, Takayuki Yoshida promoted to the managerial role.

 On 3 September 2023, Vissel signed former Spanish international midfielder, Juan Mata but, while the players and the fans benefited from his presence (players said he was amazing to train with, fans loved seeing him, he again raised the profile of the club) injuries kept him from playing much at all in meaningful games.
 On 25 November 2023, Vissel Kobe was confirmed as the 2023 J1 League champions for the first time in history, following a 2–1 win over Nagoya Grampus in the second last week of the season.
-Kobe thus became the first Japanese football champions to be promoted to the top tier after the J.League era started, as well as the first to play third division football (the old Japan Football League Division 2) before winning the title.
-On 17 February 2024, Vissel played their second Japanese Super Cup appearance against 2023 Emperor's Cup winner, Kawasaki Frontale but lost 1–0.
-Vissel also qualified directly to the newly revamp 2024–25 AFC Champions League Elite tournament.

-On 23 of November 2024, Vissel won the second Emperor's Cup of the club history, after a victory over they regional rivals Gamba Osaka in the Kansai Derby.
+Kobe thus became the first team to have played third tier football in Japan (Japan Football League Division 2) before winning the title.
+On 17 February 2024, Vissel made their second Japanese Super Cup appearance against 2023 Emperor's Cup winner, Kawasaki Frontale but lost 1–0.
+Vissel also qualified directly to the newly revamped 2024–25 AFC Champions League Elite tournament.
+On 23 November 2024, Vissel won the second Emperor's Cup of the club history, after a victory over their regional rivals Gamba Osaka in a Kansai Derby.

+Michael Skibbe's managerial reign (2026–present)

+On 14 December 2025, Vissel announced Michael Skibbe as their new manager ahead of the J1 100 Year Vision League season.
+He then guided Vissel to top the West Region table thus facing off against East Region first place team, Kashima Antlers, to decide the overall champions in home and away matches.
+Vissel then defeated Kashima Antlers 5–2 on aggregate to become the league champions thus qualifying to the 2026–27 AFC Champions League Elite.